I’ve been wondering how it’s going to be possible to carry on writing a travel blog without actually being able to travel.

 I can still taste the wonderful flavours of the pesticos in Porto.
 I’d never heard of them before but I won’t forget them in a hurry.

 There was the picnic on the beach in Busan, the saffron gelato in Siena, the twirly potato thing on a stick in Kyoto, the exquisite chocolate cake topped with gold leaf in Germany, the pizza I made myself in Rome, the savoury strüdel in Budapest, the self-barbecued Barramundi in Uluru, the vegan breakfast with the exclusive view in Montenegro, a champagne cream tea in a park in Melbourne, tapas and a sherry flight in Hull, not to mention the obscene knuckle of pork I managed to dodge in Bucharest, instead opting for vegetable stroganoff and tomato salad.
-Likewise, I wasn’t so keen on the ostrich egg concoction in South Africa but I ate it for fear of looking impolite.
+Likewise, I wasn’t so keen on the ostrich egg concoction in South Africa.

 I’ve fine-dined at one of San Francisco’s top restaurants.
 It cost an eye-watering amount of money but it was worth every cent – and then some.